Martin Winterkorn: Diesel emissions scandal

 In September 2015, Winterkorn apologized for Volkswagen AG having installed software in its diesel cars to allow the vehicles to pass emissions tests by decreasing emissions when the vehicle detected it was undergoing testing but otherwise pollute at amounts well beyond legally allowed limits.
 Winterkorn confirmed that Volkswagen AG could face fines of up to $18bn, but had not issued a recall at the time of Winterkorn's departure.
 Winterkorn blamed "the terrible mistakes of a few people," whom he did not name, for the international scandal.
 Winterkorn resigned as CEO on 23 September 2015, as he accepted responsibility for the scandal while asserting that he was "not aware of any wrongdoing on my part."

 Winterkorn additionally resigned as Audi chairman on 11 November 2015.
 The resignation came a week after additional revelations were made public regarding further vehicle emission test rigging, this time in gasoline-powered vehicles, in amounts approaching one million.

 Trial

 In September 2020, the Braunschweig state court ruled that Winterkorn would face trial over his role in the emissions scandal.
 He faces charges of fraud and market manipulation regarding the installation of the illegal “defeat device” in Volkswagen cars but knowingly failing to inform the markets in good time.
-The trial is waiting to be scheduled.
+The trial started September 2024, but was then suspended in July 2025 due to Winterkorn's health.
 Winterkorn has since denied all charges.